GOT ENOUGH FOR RETIREMENT ?

 Government Support For The Elderly.

+These inflation-adjusting benefits are a relatively recent invention.
+The chart above shows how they grew to their current values.
+How to treat them in your long-term planning is a personal decision.
+There is a lot of worry that their costs will not be supportable when the Baby Boomer bulge hits retirement.
 The rest of this page assumes only that government benefits and programs will offset your higher healthcare costs for drugs, physio, eyeglasses, hearing-aids, etc. It is better to err on the downside.
 It removes two unknowns from the model.

 Inflation is a variable input in both the saving spreadsheet and the spending spreadsheet.
 Unlike all other public calculators, the inflation adjustment is applied only to living expenses, not including taxes paid.
 Long-term history indicates 2.5% is reasonable, but real-life can vary drastically.

-Most commentary on investment returns quotes returns 'after inflation'.
+Most commentary on investment profits quotes returns 'after inflation'.
 This implies that stock markets will have higher returns in periods of high inflation and that you need not worry about inflation.
 But history shows there is NO correlation between returns and inflation.
 Look at the graph on Sheet 17.
 Yes, over time businesses correct their pricing to compensate for inflation, but that correction takes time to implement.
 Keep your assumptions of investment returns separate from inflation assumptions.